Stock market today: Bulls run again on Wall Street as S&P 500 climbs 20% above October low

 The index rose 0.6% to carry it 20% above a bottom hit in October.
 That means Wall Street’s main measure of health has climbed out of a painful bear market, which saw it drop 25.4% over roughly nine months.

-The Dow Jones Industrial Average added 168 points, or 0.5%.
-The Nasdaq composite, meanwhile, led the market with a 1% rise.
-That’s been the norm so far this bull run, as chip maker Nvidia and a handful of other big tech stocks have been responsible for the lion's share of Wall Street’s gains.
+The Dow Jones Industrial Average added 168 points, or 0.5%, Thursday.
+The Nasdaq composite, meanwhile, led the way with a 1% rise.
+That’s been the norm so far this bull market, as chip maker Nvidia and a handful of other big tech stocks have been responsible for the lion's share of Wall Street’s gains.

 Declaring the end of a bear market may seem arbitrary, but it offers a useful marker for investors.
 It also provides a reminder that investors able to hold on through downturns have nearly always made back all their losses in S&P 500 index funds eventually.